Aliases for KCNIP3 Gene

 This gene encodes a member of the family of voltage-gated potassium (Kv) channel-interacting proteins, which belong to the recoverin branch of the EF-hand superfamily.
 Members of this family are small calcium binding proteins containing EF-hand-like domains.
 They are integral subunit components of native Kv4 channel complexes that may regulate A-type currents, and hence neuronal excitability, in response to changes in intracellular calcium.
 The encoded protein also functions as a calcium-regulated transcriptional repressor, and interacts with presenilins.
 Alternatively spliced transcript variants encoding different isoforms have been described. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KCNIP3 Gene

 KCNIP3 (Potassium Voltage-Gated Channel Interacting Protein 3) is a Protein Coding gene.
 Diseases associated with KCNIP3 include Alzheimer Disease.
-Among its related pathways are Cardiac conduction and Development Ligand-independent activation of ESR1 and ESR2.
-GO annotations related to this gene include calcium ion binding and transcription corepressor activity.
-An important paralog of this gene is KCNIP4.
+Among its related pathways are Cardiac conduction and DREAM Repression and Dynorphin Expression.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and transcription corepressor activity.
+An important paralog of this gene is KCNIP2.